Great Recession in Asia: Lebanon

 Lebanon is one of the only seven countries in the world to have scored profits in 2008.
 Given the regular security turmoil it has faced in the past, its banks have adopted a conservative approach.
 The strict regulations imposed by the central bank were crafted to make the Lebanese economy immune to political crisis; and so far, this has applied to the global economic crisis as well.
 The Lebanese banks remain, under the current circumstances, high on liquidity and reputed for their security.

 Moody's has recently shifted Lebanon's sovereign rankings from stable to positive acknowledging its financial security.
 Moreover, with a Beirut stock market increase of 51%, the index provider MSCI, ranked Lebanon as the world's best performer in 2008.
 Analysts are, nonetheless, skeptic about the future indirect effects of the crisis, but so far, the direct consequences have proved to be positive.

 South Asia

 Bangladesh

 Bangladesh economy is not affected by the global recession.
 Bangladesh's economic growth and exports remain quite strong.
+Bangladesh's economy wasn't affected by the global recession too much, after the global recession, the garments industry started improving.